 Healthy Eating and School Meals

-Please ensure you have enough credit on your child’s account each week for themto have their school dinner.
-Please note the from 1st September the dinner price went to £2.70 per day
+Please esure you have enough credit on your child’s account each week for them to have their school dinner.
+From 20th April, the cost is a school meal will be £2.85 per day.

-Please click here to access your Schoolgateway account to settle balances or put credit on your child’s account.
+Please click here to access your Arbor Parent Portal account to settle balances or put credit on your child’s account.

 Please can parents/carers ensure that they keep their son/daughters dinner money account in credit at all times.
 Payment for school meals must be made in advance.
 If there is no money on your child’s account you will be contacted by the School Office and asked to either provide a packed lunch or to collect your child and take them home for lunch, returning them for the afternoon session.